botpress/botpress/docs/recipes/timeout.md

 },
 ```

-So if you started conversation and then didn't respond for 2 minutes your session will get expired.
+This means that if you started a conversation and then didn't respond for 2 minutes, the bot would set your session as expired.
-This way bot will start conversation with you from the beginning.
+When you then resume the conversation, the bot will start from the beginning.

 # Performing actions on timeout